AlgirdasM/Neighborhood-Map-React-project-ParaMap/README.md

 ## Run project
 1. Run `npm start` and it will open browser and serve app.

+*Note: service worker will only cache the site when it's in production mode*

+## Production build
+1. `npm run build` to build app
+2. `npm install -g serve` to install server
+3. `serve -s build`
+4. Follow instructions in terminal to get address
+5. Open browser with given address

 ## Visit project online
 [Click here to visit project online](https://www.paramap.lt)